 - Select “Save” to save your settings.

-The limits you apply to the ability of users to add applications do not affect the ability of admins to add applications and sometimes even admins make mistakes or apps can get compromised.
-So, we recommend you audit all of the permissions consented to by admins and users for all applications regularly.
-You need to review both delegated and application permissions.
+The limits you apply to the ability of users to add applications do not affect the ability of admins to add applications, and sometimes even admins make mistakes, or apps can get compromised.
+So, we recommend you regularly audit all of the permissions consented to by admins and users for all applications.
+You'll need to review both delegated and application permissions.
 You can look up the applications to which any individual user has granted permissions by using the Azure Active Directory Portal.

 - Sign in to the Azure Portal with administrative rights.